 Gatherings are open to all, but are chiefly directed at practitioners who want to see the site, hear about how the program works in that space, and hear from other practitioners about the practicalities and pedagogy of teaching in these settings.

 Gatherings are held on Saturdays so as not to disrupt programs.
 We understand that people would love to see programs in operation, however it is too intrusive for the children and educators.

 Gatherings have been held at a range of services.
 See here.

 For notification of future Gatherings, join the the ECOLN mailing list.

 Pedagogy & Practice in Nature Education Conference Series

 The Early Childhood Outdoor Learning Network kicked off our annual Pedagogy & Practice Conferences for outdoor learning practitioners in 2016.
 These are held during Nature Play Week, in partnership with the Royal Botanic Gardens Melbourne.

 Conferences are kept small to promote networking, and affordable for educators who have to pay their own way.
+From 2020, eligible services can use their SRF funding to attend this Conference.
 Programs intentionally go beyond the classroom to build the stores of knowledge we have to draw on when working with children.

-Click on links below for information about Conferences.
+Click on links below for information about past Conferences.